16-19 Bursary Fund

 The 16 to 19 Bursary Fund is money the government has given to local authorities, schools, colleges and other education and training providers to give to students who need financial help to stay in education.
 Funding is limited and is based on funds allocated by the ESFA (Education & Skills Funding Agency).

-- Discretionary bursaries that institutions award to meet individual needs.
-For example, for transport, meals, books and equipment.
-These are items the student would otherwise need to pay for in order to participate.
+● Discretionary bursaries that institutions award to meet individual needs such as transport, meals, books and equipment.

 The bursary for vulnerable groups can pay up to £1,200 per year to a student participating on study programme that lasts for 30 weeks or more if they need that amount of support.

 Evidence of eligibility will be required for the vulnerable student bursary, for example, a letter detailing the entitlement benefits or written confirmation of current or previous looked after status.

 Institutions make discretionary bursary awards to help students with the cost of travel, to buy essential books, equipment or specialist clothing (such as protective overalls, for example).
 These are items the student would otherwise need to pay for in order to participate.
 The bursary fund is not intended to provide learning support – services that institutions give to students – for example, counselling or mentoring, or to support extra-curricular activities where these are not essential to the students’ study programme.
 In keeping with the current practice of financial support for school activities, Presdales School may provide bursaries to support students’ costs for those whose parents are entitled to any of the following state benefits:

 · Free school meals (now or was in Year 11)

 · Income Support/Universal Credit

 · Support under part VI of the Immigration and Asylum Act 1999

 · The guaranteed element of State Pension Credit

 · Child Tax Credit, provided the parent is not entitled to Working Tax Credit